anvilproject/anvil-portal/content/content-guide/creating-content.md

 ### AnVIL Portal Content Roles
-There are three roles assocated with the content lifecycle:
+There are three roles associated with the content lifecycle:

 1. **Content Author** - This can be anyone with a github login (e.g. you!).
 1. **Content Approver** - An AnVIL Project team member.
 1. **Content Deployer** - A member of the [AnVIL Portal Working Group](/about/working-groups#portal-working-group) with push access to the github master branch.

-### Content Update Worflow
+### Content Update Workflow

 In general, to modify the portal content: